DivergentClouds/metasubleq/readme.txt

 Notes:

- Metasubleq is not whitespace sensitive
+ Metasubleq is mostly whitespace insensitive
-   (aside from imports and comments, see those sections for more details) Metasubleq is case sensitive
+   Imports and comments last until the end of a line and tabs are not allowed Metasubleq is case sensitive
  Names are of the form [_a-zA-Z][_a-zA-Z0-9]*